-The standard will affect primarily the accounting for the group's operating leases.
+The standard will primarily affect the accounting for the group's operating leases.
 The group has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the group's profit and classification of cash flows.
 Some of the commitments may be covered by the exception for short-term and low-value leases and some commitments may relate to arrangements that will not qualify as leases under IFRS 16.
 The standard is mandatory for financial years commencing on or after 1 January 2019.
-At this stage, the group does not intend to adopt the standard before its effective date.
+The group has not yet decided on implementation method.
+The group does not intend to adopt the standard before its effective date.